Aspartame | Safe | Bad | Insulin Response | Side Effects | Studies

 They both provide no carbohydrates, proteins, or calories.

-Sucralose is a significant compound in Splenda, a sweetener sold in the form of sugar-like pink packets.
-You’ll also find sucralose among ingredients by its E-number, 955, on food labels.
+Sucralose is a significant compound in Splenda, a sweetener sold in sugar-like pink packets.
+On food labels, you’ll also find sucralose among ingredients by its E-number, 955.

 A study published in the journal Diabetes Care compared drinking water with and without sucralose.